WesleyMcGinn/Simple-Websocket-Example/instructions.md

 **Note:** You can stop your computer from being a server at any time by going to the Command Prompt and using the keyboard shortcut `Ctrl + c`.
 Your computer also stops being a server when you close the Command Prompt.

-To see if your server setup was sucessful, try going to Chrome or any other web browser and typing `localhost:80` into the URL bar.
+To see if your server setup was sucessful, go to Chrome or any other web browser on the serving device and type the word `localhost` directly into the URL bar.
 You can also go there by clicking [this link](http://localhost:80).

 You should see a 404-file-not-found error.
 This is because we haven't set up the page, yet.
 If you see the 404 error, then your server works!
 If not, please go to the [discussions page](https://github.com/WesleyMcGinn/Localhost-Document/discussions/1) of this repository for help.

 ## Setting up the html page
 Download or copy `page.html` from this repository into your desktop.
+If you do not want to put this file in your desktop, you will have to change line 10 in `server.js` to match its new directory.
+It is NOT recommended that you do this on your first try at getting a server working.

 Now, you will need to do some editing specific to your device.